PhilippPaulsen/die-welt-der-formen/README_12_25.md

 **Raumharmonik**
 - Add a short visible note (Start or About page):
+  - Raumharmonik as a continuation explicitly announced by Ostwald
-  - Raumharmonik as an additional research strand
+  - framed as an open research horizon rather than a completed section
   - clearly marked as ongoing
   - no separate navigation yet